 - Attorney’s fees

 Proving that your employer owes you compensation is challenging since many pregnancy discrimination cases rely on circumstantial evidence.
 This type of evidence, when strategically preserved and utilized, can paint an accurate picture of a traumatic or illegal work experience.
 Work with The Armstrong Law Firm to hold them accountable for the damages they caused you.

 It is discriminatory for an employer to fire, demote or otherwise poorly treat a woman simply because she is pregnant.
-The Armstrong Law Firm has won hundreds of discrimination cases in San Francisco, Santa Clara County, San Jose, and throughout California.
+The Armstrong Law Firm has won hundreds of discrimination cases in San Francisco, Santa Clara County, Marin County, San Jose, and throughout California.
 We fight to recover compensation to alleviate the financial burdens of losing your job and punitive damages to hold your former employer accountable.

-To schedule a free initial consultation with a pregnancy discrimination lawyer, call 415-692-0462, or contact us online.
-We have offices in San Francisco, Oakland, Marin County and serve the entire bay area including San Jose.
+To request a free initial consultation with a pregnancy discrimination lawyer, contact us online.
+We have offices in San Francisco, Oakland, San Jose, Marin County and serve the entire bay area including Silicon Valley.